angular/quickstart/README.md

 npm start
 ```

+>Doesn't work in _Bash for Windows_ which does not support servers as of January, 2017.

 The `npm start` command first compiles the application,
 then simultaneously re-compiles and runs the `lite-server`.
 Both the compiler and the server watch for file changes.